 DIY Zip Line

 Create a mini zip line using string and a toy.
-It’s perfect for adding a dash of thrill to the course!
+It’s perfect for adding a dash of thrill to the course, especially when combined with other DIY game ideas!

 Hopscotch Heaven